 Loving Adoptive Parents: Douglas Nelson and Ashlee Gowans - Salt Lake City, UT and Amy & Sophie Weger - Boyd, TX

 In December of 2011, CARE became home to a troop of ring-tailed lemurs.
-The group consisted of all adults around the age of 2-year-olds, one male and the rest female.
+The group consisted of all adults around the age of 2-years-old, one male and the rest female.
 They came from a breeding facility in Florida and were scheduled to be transported to a zoo in South America.
-They ended up not being able to take the lemurs, and so they were left homeless and CARE was asked to provide them a home.
+They ended up not being able to take the lemurs, and so CARE was asked to provide them a home.
 We had a surprise in store for us though that we were not prepared for!

 Jaker and Roscoe are Rita's twin boys.
 They were the last babies to be born and are almost impossible to tell apart.
 But, Roscoe is smaller and more outgoing than his twin.
 Roscoe is always the one hopping on his CAREtakers shoulders or backs as they clean the enclosure.
 These guys are tons of fun.

-Twins are fairly common with captive lemurs, and not unheard of in wild lemurs, who have more resources and food available to them.
+Twins are not unheard of in wild lemur populations, but are fairly common with captive lemurs who have more resources and food available to them.